| http://hotzone.yahoo.com/b/hotzone/blogs9118 Chuck Searcy

 ticket here.
 Let them spend two weeks in the country and all those

+problems would be gone.
 SITES: Let's fast forward to your current work in Vietnam.
 Through

 the Vietnam Veterans' Memorial Fund you've started a program called